neumino/neumino.github.io/movies.md

-### 10x10
+### I Am Not an Easy Man
-*Released on 2018-04-13, vote average 3.9*
+*Released on 2018-04-13, vote average 6.5*

-Lewis is an outwardly ordinary guy, but in reality he is hiding an obsession - revenge - against Cathy.
-Lewis kidnaps Cathy in broad daylight and takes her to his home, where he locks her in a soundproof cell and attempt to extract a dark secret from her past.
+The chauvinist Damien wakes up in a world where women and men have their roles reversed in society, and everything is dominated by women.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3ZaMk8t98H8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2bFHdkzqSZA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>